 The common type of resurfacing lasers is the Carbon Dioxide (CO2), an ablative laser that treats scars, warts, wrinkles and other skin conditions.
 CO2 lasers can perform a deeper peel.
 The CO2 contributes a more thorough treatment for moderate to deep facial lines and wrinkles.
 It uses short pulsed light energy or continuous light beams in a scanning pattern, which extracts thin layers of skin with minimal heat damage.
 Recovery can take up to two weeks.

 An Erbium laser can be ablative or non-ablative.
 It removes superficial and moderately deep lines and wrinkles on the face, chest, hands and neck.
 The Erbium laser promotes collagen remodeling, a great choice for treating fine lines, age spots, skin laxity and wrinkles.
 It has minimal burning of surrounding tissue.
-There are fewer side effects with Erbium than with the carbon dioxide laser.
+The recovery is usually a week shorter than CO2 laser resurfacing Philadelphia patients also experience fewer side effects with Erbium than with the carbon laser.
 However, Erbium does not resurface as deep.
-The recovery is usually a week shorter than the CO2 laser.

 A Pulsed-Dye laser, usually non-ablative, heats the skin and absorbs pigments to help decrease broken capillaries, hyperpigmentation and redness.